lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 *  Translate software program, erase and read requests into a high level protocol for the actual flash physical controller
 *  Act as communication interface between flash and other components in the system, such as life cycle and key manager.

-The flash protocol controller is not responsible for the detailed timing and waveform control of the flash, nor is it responsible for data scrambling and reliability metadata such as parity and ECC.
+The flash protocol controller is not responsible for the detailed timing and waveform control of the flash, nor is it responsible for data scrambling and reliability metadata such as ICV and ECC.
 Instead, it maintains FIFOs / interrupts for the software to process data, as well as high level abstraction of region protection controls and error handling.

 The flash controller selects requests between the software and hardware interfaces.